Michelin Stars and tyres have a surprising connection.

-However, it is indeed the Michelin tyre company who award Michelin stars – in their annual Michelin Guide.
+It is indeed the Michelin tyre company who award Michelin stars – in their annual Michelin Guide.
 The guide has been around for over a century and the link between fine dining and tyres is actually incredibly simple.

 Helmed by brothers Édouard and André Michelin, the French tyre company was actually rather niche.
 In 1900, there were fewer that 3,000 cars on the roads of France and those who did have cars tended to use them sparingly.

 The 1926 edition was the first to include stars awarded to high end restaurants and, initially, only one star could be given.

 The guide now also operates in North America, South America and Asia.
-Talented chefs may work for decades in order to be awarded a star however, it is only ever the restaurant which holds it and not the individual.
+Talented chefs may work for decades in order to be awarded a star.
+However, it is only ever the restaurant which holds it and not the individual.

-David Moore, owner of Pied à Terre which has the longest standing Michelin star accreditation of any London restaurant, he tells me that to achieve two stars is a feat of creative individuality.
+David Moore, owner of Pied à Terre which has the longest standing Michelin star accreditation of any London restaurant, discussed the process with Twisted.
+He tells me that to achieve two stars is a feat of creative individuality.
 The head chef has to find a signature style so that, like an artist, the meals are distinctly his or hers and would be recognised as such.

-Meanwhile, to achieve three Michelin stars is something which even the world’s best restaurateurs don’t always understand.
+Meanwhile, to achieve three Michelin stars is something even the world’s best restaurateurs don’t always understand.
 Sticking to their motoring routes, the specifications are alarmingly simple.

 One star is awarded for high-quality cooking which is “worth a stop” (formerly just “a very good restaurant in its category”).
 Two stars are awarded for excellent cooking which is “worth a detour” and, finally, three stars are awarded for exceptional cuisine which is “worth a special journey”.